alangonzales/server-mortgage/Readme.md

-Esta va ser la estructura de los proyectos \n se basa en estructura de capas dao = se conectara con la parte de bbdd service = contendra la logíca del backend facade = conectara con el mobile y web, importante esta capa estaran los endpoints

-Ademas es importante meter el .gitignore para los posteriores despleigues en los entornos
+This will be the structure of the projects
+It is based on layer structure

+dao = will connect to the bbdd part service = will contain the logic of the backend facade = connect to the mobile and web, important this layer will be the endpoints

+It is also important to put the .gitignore for subsequent deployments in the environments